paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 It turns out we can!
 Be aware that _jsc_ will return `undefined` if a key cannot be found.

 ⚠️ Unfortunately, this solution suffers from the same shell expansion issue mentioned earlier.
 And I do not know of any way to retrieve environment values from within a _jsc_ environment.
 Another approach would be to base64 encode our raw input string in our shell environment and decode it in _jsc_ land.
-Unfortunately I'm not aware of any easy built-in way to decode base64 encoded strings since Web APIs like [`btoa()`](https://developer.mozilla.org/en-US/docs/Web/API/btoa) are apparently not implemented by _jsc_.
+Unfortunately I'm not aware of any easy built-in way to decode base64 encoded strings since Web APIs like [`atob()`](https://developer.mozilla.org/en-US/docs/Web/API/atob) are apparently not implemented by _jsc_.

-One benefit of using _jsc_ might be its limited attack surface since we are not running in a JXA environment with all its powerful scripting capabilities, but rather a browser sandbox which is usually much more rigid and secure.
+One benefit of using _jsc_ might be its limited attack surface: we are not running in a JXA environment with all its powerful scripting capabilities, but rather in a browser sandbox which is much more restrictive and isolated.

 Also, I would hesitate to rely on this tool in production scripts since we are using a command-line tool somewhat hidden inside an Apple System Framework.
 Knowing Apple, APIs like that might change unexpectedly.
 So keep that in mind!